Brenda-Mutai/Phase-1-Project/README.md

 Data Understanding

 This was achieved by looking at the various datasets given.
-For example the most  popular film ratings by looking at the ratings datasets, we get to understand if their are positive and negative ratings
+For example the most  popular film ratings by looking at the rating datasets, we get to understand if there are positive and negative ratings

 Conclusion

-The data analysis provided us with a better hindsight for improving the company.
-The data also gave a better recommendations and understanding of the data.
+The data analysis provided us with better hindsight for improving the company.
+The data also gave better recommendations and understanding of the data.

 Recommendations

-.Correlations of the domestic and foreign gross can yield more revenue to microsoft company and bring more profit.
+.Correlations of the domestic and foreign gross can yield more revenue to Microsoft company and bring more profit.

 .The most watched movie is Bluebeard which is a fairy tale, Microsoft should ensure that the movie is accessible to all countries.